Seven Yorkshire clubs represented in our latest Team of the Week, from Leeds United's keeper to the Blades' strikeforce

-Leeds United's goalkeeper, Huddersfield Town's defence and Sheffield United's strikeforce dominate Yorkshire's Team of the Week
+Which Leeds United, Huddersfield Town, Sheffield United and Sheffield Wednesday players make Yorkshire's Team of the Week

 NO LESS than seven clubs are represented in our latest Yorkshire Post Team of the Week, with Huddersfield Town leading the parade with three nominations.